KDhieb/cpsc-455-project/README.md

 # Project Progress 1 - Vibesphere

 ## Project Description:
 Vibesphere is a Spotify song recommender application that is aimed at music lovers who want to discover new, but similar music to the songs they already like.
-It will store user inputed songs, retrieved results from the Spotify API, and recommended songs that will be delivered to our users.
-Users will be able to like songs, view history of previous songs inputted and share these songs and the recommendations with their friends.
-Some additional functionality given time constraints, will include public playlists, a user profile, and recommendations based on entire playlists instead of individual songs.
+It will store user inputted songs, retrieve results from the Spotify API, and recommend songs that will be delivered to our users.
+Users will be able to like songs, view history of previous songs inputted, then share these songs and the recommendations with their friends.
+Some additional functionality, given time constraints, will include: public playlists, a user profile, and recommendations based on entire playlists instead of individual songs.

 ## Project Task Requirements:
 ### Minimal Requirements: